HAIR CARE PRODUCTS (NON-COLORING)

 7138

-Chemicals and contaminants linked to cancer are found in water, food, and several other common products.
-But, no category of consumer products is subject to less government management than cosmetics and other personal products, including Volume Booster.
-Though most of the chemicals and contaminants in cosmetics likely present minimal risk, your exposure to some has been linked to critical health concerns, including cancer.
+Chemicals and contaminants linked to cancer are found in water, food, and lots of other commonly used goods.
+Still, no kind of consumer goods is subject to less government inspection than cosmetics and other personal care products, including Volume Booster.
+While most of the contaminants and chemicals in cosmetics most likely pose minimal risk, being exposed to some has been linked to serious health conditions, including cancer.